 Colombo Fort Old Lighthouse & Clock Tower - The Colombo Fort Old Lighthouse in Sri Lanka is a historic beacon dating back to the colonial era.
 Built in the 19th century, it guided maritime travelers navigating the Indian Ocean.
 Although no longer in active use, its weathered facade and towering presence remain a testament to the island’s rich maritime heritage, attracting visitors to its storied past and offering panoramic views of the bustling Colombo port.

 Old Parliament Building - The Old Parliament Building in Sri Lanka is an architectural symbol of the nation’s rich history and democratic heritage.
 Completed in 1930, its colonial-era design exudes grandeur, blending British and local influences.
-Located in the heart of Colombo, this iconic structure has witnessed pivotal moments in Sri Lanka’s political evolution.
-Today, it stands as a symbol of governance and national identity, drawing visitors with its stately presence and historical significance.
+Situated in the heart of Colombo, this iconic structure has witnessed pivotal moments in Sri Lanka’s political evolution.
+Today, it serves as a symbol of governance and national identity, drawing visitors with its stately presence and historical significance.

 Colombo > Airport